amychurchwell/track_suggester/README.md

 All bugs correlate to the number ranges given to each possible result.
 Currently testing another method of determining frequency of certain answers.
 *The possibility of a tie has not been addressed.*
-*There is overlap in results due to the limited nature of the number ranges.*
+_There is overlap in results due to the limited nature of the number ranges:
+* C# and Ruby can both have winning values of 9
+* Ruby and PHP can both have winning values of 11 and 12._

 ## Support and contact details